 Many workers in fire safety start out working as firefighters before gaining enough experience or earning more education to move into different roles.
 Some of these professions are outlined below.

 Firefighters respond to emergency calls, fight fires and provide fire education to the public.
 They may work in urban areas or in the wilderness, fighting forest fires.
-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), the job growth rate for firefighters was expected to be five percent between 2014 and 2024.
-In May 2015, the BLS reported that firefighters earned a median annual salary of $46,870.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), the job growth rate for firefighters was expected to increase as fast as the average between 2018 and 2028.
+In May 2018, the BLS reported that firefighters earned a mean annual salary of $53,240.

 Fire captains, or fire chiefs, are typically the head of a fire station.
 They oversee personnel placement during emergencies, assist in dealing with emergencies and evaluate personnel and equipment performance.
-The BLS predicts that job opportunities will increase by five percent between 2014 and 2024.
-Fire captains and other first-line supervisors of fire fighting and prevention workers made a median salary of $72,230 in May 2015.
+The BLS predicts that job opportunities will increase as fast as the average between 2018 and 2028.
+Fire captains and other first-line supervisors of fire fighting and prevention workers made a mean salary of $80,310 in May 2018.

 Fire inspectors look at buildings and other structures to determine if they meet local and federal fire codes.
 They may test fire suppression systems such as fire alarms and review evacuation plans.
-According to the BLS, job positions for fire inspectors will increase by six percent between 2014 and 2024.
-These professionals earned a median salary of $56,730 as of May 2015.
+According to the BLS, job positions for fire inspectors will increase faster than average between 2018 and 2028.
+These professionals earned a mean salary of $64,140 as of May 2018.